Gvald/Sublist3r/README.md

 ``python sublist3r.py -d example.com``

+* To enumerate subdomains of specific domain, and save the output **(most commonly use)**:

+``python sublist3r.py -d example.com -o out.csv -f csv``

 * To enumerate subdomains of specific domain and show only subdomains which have open ports 80 and 443 :

 ``python sublist3r.py -d example.com -p 80,443``

+* To enumerate subdomains of specific domain, show only subdomains which have open ports 80 and 443, check the ip, and output results to csv file :

+``python sublist3r.py -d example.com -p 80,443 -i -o out.csv -f csv``

 * To enumerate subdomains of specific domain and show the results in realtime: